nbellocam/Angular2ASPNETCoreBaseApp/README.md

 ## Adding routing suport to your Angular application

 To keep this sample simple and include the feedback and code from [@BradRem](http://github.com/BradRem), I added a new branch named [routing-sample](https://github.com/nbellocam/Angular2ASPNETCoreBaseApp/tree/routing-sample) with the base structure for Angular 2 routing.

+## Adding http suport to your Angular application

+I added a new branch named [http-sample](https://github.com/nbellocam/Angular2ASPNETCoreBaseApp/tree/http-sample) with the base structure for using the HTTP service in Angular 2 to consume an ASP.NET Core API.

+## Full sample (with routing and http)

+You can find the full solution with Angular 2 configured to use HTTP and Route components in an ASP.NET Core application in Visual Studio in the [full-sample](https://github.com/nbellocam/Angular2ASPNETCoreBaseApp/tree/full-sample) branch.